 A lot of the time, it will make sense to update the style of a VI during edit time.
 However, there are cases where updating the style at runtime will be necessary.
 For example, if you want to switch an application from a dark theme to a light theme at runtime, you would want to use something programmatic instead of the Quick Drop tool.
 For this reason, the new DMC UI Styles Toolkit palette features APIs for use in your projects:

-These APIs are meant to perform many of the same operations as the Style Configuration Tool, except programmatically.
+These APIs are designed to perform many of the same operations as the Style Configuration Tool, except programmatically.

 Set Style Filepath

 This VI programmatically changes the style file used by the Apply Styles for VI API.
 This VI performs the same operation as the Open Style File button in the Style Configuration Tool described above.
-If you’re feeling adventurous you could change style files at different points in the program, but it’s recommended to set it on your application startup so VIs applying styles dynamically know what to reference.
+If you’re feeling adventurous, you can change style files at different points in the program.However, it’s recommended to set the file on your application startup so VIs applying styles dynamically know what to reference.

 Apply Styles for VI

 This function refreshes the style for a given VI, which is identical to the Save and Apply Styles button in the tool.
 It reads the styles from the style file you set via Set Style Filepath, rather than the one you’ve linked to the Quick Drop shortcut.
-So before placing it, make sure you’ve set the style file somewhere in your program.
-The function applies styles to whatever VI reference you pass into it.
+Before placing it, make sure you’ve set the style file somewhere in your program.
+This function applies styles to whatever VI reference you pass into it.